xtrnglc/01000396/PS7/Resources/Readme.txt

 	Our server wasn't drawing properly on other people's client because our cube model class uses doubles and so does not parse correctly when JSON deserializes it on other people's server.
 	Change it all to ints and now it draws and works correctly on Kenny's and Michelle's client however still does not work on Jim's.
+	Also getting crazy lag.
+Might be my internet connection though.